In Short

 Frequently Asked Questions

-They are words in a contract that are given a specific definition.
-The terms will be defined in the context of the particular contract and generally will only apply to that contract.
+Defined terms are words in a contract that receive a specific meaning.
+These terms are defined within the context of that particular contract and generally apply only to it.

 It is important to define terms because it reduces the risk of uncertainty in a contract, especially when defined terms override the usual meaning of a term.
 Further, it ensures that terms used in a contract are given the same meaning each time they are used.